holdenk/spark-flowchart/docs/details/slow-stage.md

 Steps:

-1. Navigate to Spark UI using spark history URL(found in genie stderr)
+1. Navigate to Spark UI using spark history URL
 2. Click on `Stages` and sort the stages(click on `Duration`) in descending order to find the longest running stage.

  ![IdentifySlowStage](../imgs/identify-slow-stage.png)